niqodea/crkbd/README.md

 The first layer mostly resembles qwerty.

 - <kbd>Space</kbd> is the only non-modifier key in the thumb cluster.
 As it is used all the time, it must reside in layer 0 and in a handy spot.
 Since the home row is taken by qwerty, this is the next logical choice.
-- The external thumb keys are used to access further layers.
+- The external thumb and pinky keys are used to access further layers.
 I believe these to be a good fit considering their positions as outliers.
 - On the left of <kbd>a</kbd> we have <kbd>Esc</kbd> instead of <kbd>CAPS</kbd>, a remap that many vim users also have on normal keyboards.
 - I have no key for <kbd>CAPS</kbd>.
 If necessary, I keep <kbd>Shift</kbd> pressed while typing letters.
 - Since my workflow requires me to press both <kbd>Alt</kbd> + <kbd>Shift</kbd> and <kbd>Alt</kbd> + <kbd>Ctrl</kbd>, I put <kbd>Alt</kbd> on the opposite side of the other two modifiers.